ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 ## Syntax

-At this point in Rust's life, new features should have pass high bar of scrutany to be accept.
+At this point in Rust's life, new features should have pass high bar of scrutiny to be accept.
-This is especially true for featrues that introduce new syntax.
+This is especially true for features that introduce new syntax.
 We already have a lot of syntax in Rust relatively to other languages.
 Adding new syntax is a tradeoff between making things easier to write (and sometimes read) while requiring users to be aware of this semantics behind the syntax.

-Everytime we add a new keyword it adds more things for the user to be familiar with to understand what a program does.
+Every time we add a new keyword it adds more things for the user to be familiar with to understand what a program does.
 The Rust type system gives the user many ways to express their problem, which is great but comes with the drawback of increasing burden to understand code that you did not write.
 I sometimes feel this in code reviews when the author uses a syntax that I do not commonly use.